arnocs/dsmrp1spot/README.md

 # dsmrp1spot
-A first personal github project, readout data from a smart meter via serial P1 port and store it in mysql.
-Using python/php/mysql.
+A first github project, </BR>
+Readout data from a smart meter via serial P1 port and store it in mysql. </BR>
+Using python/php/mysql.</BR>

 # Crontab -e